GUIDES & INSIGHTS

 Factor Online Marketplaces Broker-Assisted

-Reach Broad national audience; low barrier to entry.
-Selective; brokers rely on personal networks and targeted outreach.
+Reach Broad national audience; low barrier to entry Selective; personal networks and targeted outreach

-Confidentiality Public listing; requires blind listing and NDA discipline for sensitive sales.
-Controlled sharing; broker vets and releases information selectively.
+Confidentiality Public listing; needs blind listing and NDA discipline Controlled; broker vets buyers before releasing details

-Buyer Quality Mixed; high-volume traffic with varying motivation and funding.
-Often higher; brokers qualify buyers before introduction.
+Buyer Quality Mixed; varying motivation and funding Often higher; buyers qualified before introduction

 Most business sales involve a combination.
 You might list on a marketplace to cast a wide net while also engaging a broker for targeted buyer outreach.
 A multi-channel approach maximises exposure and lets you draw on both channels' strengths.